Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications: Use of the bootstrap for statistical inference

-\item Two samples case: $\rho_{n,m}(d_{\lambda}(\hat{a}^{\ast}_n,\hat{b}^{\ast}_m)-d_{\lambda}(\hat{a}_n,\hat{b}_m))$ converges in distribution (conditionally on $X_1,\ldots,X_n,\, Y_1,\ldots,Y_m$) to $\sqrt{\gamma}\langle G,\alpha_{\lambda}^0 \rangle+\sqrt{1-\gamma}\langle H,\beta_{\lambda}^0\rangle$ for the BL metric, in the sense that
+\item Two samples case: $\rho_{n,m}(\WB_{p,\varepsilon}^p(\hat{a}^{\ast}_n,\hat{b}^{\ast}_m)-\WB_{p,\varepsilon}^p(\hat{a}_n,\hat{b}_m))$ converges in distribution (conditionally on $X_1,\ldots,X_n,\, Y_1,\ldots,Y_m$) to for the BL metric, in the sense that

-\end{enumerate} \end{thm} \begin{proof} We only prove the one sample case since both convergence can be shown by similar arguments.
+\end{enumerate} \end{thm} \begin{proof} We only prove the one sample case since the convergence for the two samples case can be shown with similar arguments.
 We know that $\sqrt{n}(\hat{a}_n-a)$ tends in distribution to $G\sim\mathcal{N}(0,\Sigma(a))$.
 Moreover $\sqrt{n}(\hat{a}_n^{\ast}-\hat{a}_n)$ converges (conditionally on $X_1,\ldots,X_n$) in distribution to $G$ by Theorem 3.6.1 in \cite{van1996weak}.
-Theorem 3.9.11 in the same book, on the consistency of the Delta-method combined with bootstrap, allows us to conclude. \end{proof}
+Then, applying Theorem 3.9.11 in \cite{van1996weak} on the consistency of the delta-method combined with the bootstrap allows us to obtain the statement of the present Theorem \ref{bootstrap} in the case $a \neq b$. \end{proof}

+As explained in \cite{chen2018inference}, the standard bootstrap fails under first order degeneracy, meaning for the null hypothesis case $a=b$.
+However, the authors propose a corrected version -called the Babu correction- of the bootstrap in their Theorem 3.2 given for the one sample case by